lias-laboratory/biogitom/Docs/BioGITOM_Usage.md

   - {task}_all-predictions: Includes all candidate mappings with their respective mapping scores.
   - {task}_matching_results: Contains the filtered mappings based on a predefined threshold.
-  - {task}_all_predictions_ranked: Lists all candidate mappings considered for rank-based metrics calculation, along with their mapping scores.
-  - {task}_formatted_predictions: Provides predictions reformatted specifically for calculating rank-based metrics.

 **Instructions for Evaluating Ontology Matching Results**